BadassBoom/Data-Science-U.S.-Medical-Insurance-/README.md

 + Import dataset
 + Analyze a dataset by building out functions or class methods
-+ Use libraries to assist in your analysis
++ Use libraries to assist my analysis
 + Document and organize my findings
 + Make predictions about a dataset’s features based on my findings